flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33220A/Keysight-33220A.md

 <div>

-The Keysight 33220A is a 20 MHz synthesized function generator with built-in arbitrary waveform and pulse capabilities.
+The Keysight (Agilent) 33220A is a 20 MHz synthesized function generator with built-in arbitrary waveform and pulse capabilities.
 Itscombination of bench-top and system features makes this function generator a versatile solution for your testing requirements now and in the future.

 </div>